boringops-hq/boringops-hq.github.io/index.md

 ## The embodiment of calm technology

-Introducing order into the noisy world of change.
+Introducing order into a noisy world through:
 - **Mindset**: Choose predictability, trust, and stability over hype.
 - **Discipline**: Enforce consistency, standards, and stewardship.
-- **Principle**: Recognize innovation thrives when the foundation is solid.
+- **Principle**: Recognize that innovation thrives when the foundation is solid.

-This is the unglamorous foundation that makes everything else possible.
+This is the unglamorous ground that makes everything else possible.

 We call it **BoringOps**.